 Your AI SDR failed because it pitched.
 We build agents that do the reverse.

 We train on your prospect's visible pain first.
-Your value prop comes last — or not at all.
-Every message passes the Forward Test or it doesn't send.
+Your value prop comes last, or not at all.
+Every message passes TVA or it doesn't send.

 The AI SDR graveyard.